Every noncompact surface is a leaf of a minimal foliation: Topology of leaves

-Let $H^1$ be the surface obtained by gluing two boundary components of two leaves of type $1$, on each leaf we choose two boundary components, inner and outer, identify the inner (resp. outer) components, always preserving orientation.
-The boundary components of $H^1$ can still be classified as outer and inner, see figure~\ref{f:Co}.
-Let $L^i$ denote surfaces homeomorphic to leaves of type $i$, observe that $H^i$ are homeomorphic to the connected sum of $L^i$ with a torus.
-These manifolds with boundary will be our basic pieces to construct the topology of $S$, these manifolds $L^0,L^1,H^0,H^1$ will be called {\em noncompact tiles} in analogy with a tiling construction.
-The set of noncompact tiles will be denoted by $\cT=\{L^0,L^1,H^0,H^1\}$.
+\begin{defn} Let $P^i$ denote a surface homeomorphic to any leaf of type $i$, observe that $H^i$ is homeomorphic to the connected sum of $P^i$ with a torus.
+These manifolds with boundary will be our basic pieces to recover the topology of $S$, these manifolds $P^0,P^1,H^0,H^1$ will be called {\em noncompact tiles} in analogy with a tiling construction.
+Set $\cT=\{P^0,P^1,H^0,H^1\}$. \end{defn}